 Following these tips should help your website appear higher in search engines for the keywords you choose to focus on.
 Even so, these are only the tip of the SEO iceberg.

-Search results will also depend on how many other websites are similar to yours and what you offer, how old your website is, how often you update your site, and so on.
+Search results will also depend on how many other websites are similar to yours and what you offer, how old your website is, how often you update your website, and so on.
 Search engines go through websites and adjust their search results constantly – you may see your website appear on page 1 for a search term one day, and then drop to page 2 or 3 the next day.

 SEO requires constant work on your website so that it remains relevant and of high quality to people searching for terms that apply to your website’s topic, service or product.
 SEO is also a slow process; it can take weeks, even months, to start to see improvements.
 However, if you start by following the above tips and keep your website up-to-date, you’ll be actively improving your results in the major search engines.